devhawala/dwarf/readme.md

 "Boot button" in the "Boot from:" menu in XDE), as this ensures that the OS flushes all buffers (or at least should so) before executing one of the stopping instructions.
 When the mesa engine stops running, the state of the virtual harddisk and of the possibly loaded virtual floppy is saved to disk.
+There are however exceptions with Draco:
+- ViewPoint does not have a "stop the machine" option (not in the menu and not as logout option).
+So for bringing down ViewPoint, log out, wait until the screen turns black with the bouncing keyboard and then simply halt the system with the "Stop"-button (which will save disk changes, see below).
+- for the `xde5.0.zdisk` (XDE 5.0 for 6085) using any of the XDE menus for shutting down the system will produce an unusable disk with Draco (see the [6085 disks readme](./disks-6085/readme.md)).
+A system running this disk must be shut down with "Stop"-button.

-Clicking the "Stop" button or closing Dwarfs window while the mesa engine is running will open a confirmation dialog: confirming will do a hard stop of mesa engine by leaving the instruction interpreter loop and then save the current state of the harddisk and floppy.
+Clicking the "Stop" button or closing the Dwarf window while the mesa engine is running will open a confirmation dialog: confirming will do a hard stop of mesa engine by leaving the instruction interpreter loop and then save the current state of the harddisk and floppy.
-However the OS has no chance to flush its buffers, so the current state of the harddisk is probably inconsistent and may require a scavenger run on next startup.
+However the OS has no chance to flush its buffers, so the current state of the harddisk is possibly inconsistent and may require a scavenger run on next startup.

 Stopping Dwarf externally using the host OS means (Ctrl-C in the shell running the Java program, `kill` command etc.) will of course prevent writing back the harddisk resp. floppy content, so changes will be lost.

+#### Using the same Guam disk with different emulators

-Warning: unlike other emulators, Dwarf does not overwrite the original virtual harddisk file, but saves changes in (compressed) delta files.
+Unlike other emulators for Guam, Duchess does not overwrite the original virtual harddisk file, but saves changes in compressed delta files.
 This means that the delta must first be included in the harddisk image file (using the `-merge` command line parameter) before the harddisk file is used with an other emulator.

 Not merging the delta has the following effects:

-- when running an other emulator with the virtual harddisk, the changes made in Dwarf boot sessions will not be visible, as Dwarf leaves the original file unchanged
+- when running an other emulator with the virtual harddisk, the changes made in Duchess boot sessions will not be visible, as Duchess leaves the original file unchanged

-- saving changes to the virtual harddisk file from the other emulator will make the delta files saved by Dwarf useless, as the base for the delta changed and will high probably result in a corrupt disk when booting the new base disk file with the delta.
+- saving changes to the virtual harddisk file from the other emulator will make the delta files saved by Duchess useless, as the base for the delta changed and will high probably result in a corrupt disk when booting the new base disk file with the delta.
-  However removing the delta and starting with only the new base disk should work (if the other emulator was closed regularly) and the changes in the disk will be visible in Dwarf's session.
+  However removing the delta and starting with only the new base disk should work (if the other emulator was closed regularly) and the changes in the disk will be visible in the Duchess session.

 ### Known limitations

-- running Dwarf has currently a "boot once" approach, meaning there is no way to reset or restart the guest OS once it was booted: to restart the OS, the Dwarf program must be stopped and started again
+- running Draco and Duchess has currently a "boot once" approach, meaning there is no way to reset or restart the guest OS once it was booted: to restart the OS, the Dwarf program must be stopped and started again

-- furthermore other non-vital devices are missing, having only rudimentary agent implementations (stream, tty, serial and parallel ports).
+- furthermore other non-vital devices are missing, having only rudimentary agent implementations (tty, serial and parallel ports).

-- using (explicitly or implicitly) functionality requiring the StreamAgent to communicate with the "external" world (local file access, local printing, copy&paste, ...) will probably leave the system in an unusable state (hourglass mouse pointer with fast running cpu), as Dwarfs agent probably gives the wrong answer for "not available".
+- (Duchess-specific) using (explicitly or implicitly) functionality requiring the StreamAgent to communicate with the "external" world (local file access, local printing, copy&paste, ...) will probably leave the system in an unusable state (hourglass mouse pointer with fast running cpu), as the Duchess agent probably gives the wrong answer for "not available".

-- although Dwarfs mesa processor implementation supports both the "old" global frame architecture (all global frames are in the Main Data Space) and the "new" architecture ("MDS-relieved": global frames can reside outside the MDS), only the "new" variant has ever been tested, as no bootable disk for an "old" OS version is known to be available, besides the fact that interfacing the vital devices (disk, keyboard etc.) is undocumented and no sample open-source implementation is available for analysis.
-Therefore no option to choose the "old" global frame architecture is available.

 ### Known Bugs

-(currently no known bugs; a stability problem in BYTBLT(R) instructions has been fixed, as well as the misinterpretation of the princops regarding handling the bit-addresses in BITBLT/COLORBLT instructions when direction is 'reverse', along with smaller flaws preventing the correct rendering of the help icon in GlobalView)
+- Draco rigid disk controller: incomplete resp. buggy implementation becoming apparent for disk operations of XDE 5.0 CoPilot when doing world-swaps, resulting in MP 0921 (boot loader device error) resp. unusable disks after shutdown (MP 0915 on re-boot)
+This does however not affect the normal disk operations, as ViewPoint and the XDE 5.0 with 2x Tajo (seem to) work normally with the same implementation.

 ### Development history

+- 2020-07-05
+introduced the Draco 6085 emulation as second machine type for the Dwarf Mesa machine kernel
+given the name "Duchess" to the Guam emulation (now being the first machine type based on the Dwarf Mesa machine kernel)
+provided Draco disk image files for ViewPoint 2.0 and XDE 5.0

 - 2020-05-25, 2020-06-07
 added color display support, allowing to run GVWin 2.1 in 8-bit color mode